massimopinto/penKdiaph/README.md

 The current version of penKdiaph is based on the 2014 version of penEasy.

-Sempau J, Badal A and Brualla L 2011 A PENELOPE-based system for the automated Monte Carlo simulation of clinacs and voxelized geometries—application to far-from-axis fields *Med Phys* 38 5887
+Sempau J, Badal A and Brualla L 2011 A PENELOPE-based system for the automated Monte Carlo simulation of clinacs and voxelized geometries—application to far-from-axis fields *Med Phys* 38 5887, [DOI address](http://dx.doi.org/10.1118/1.3643029)

 Salvat F, Fernandez-Varea J M and Sempau J 2011 PENELOPE-2011: A Code System for Monte Carlo Simulation of Electron and Photon Transport PENELOPE 2011 Workshop, Barcelona, Spain, 4-7 July 2011 pp 1–385

+Massimo Pinto, ENEA-INMRI 2014-2016